 Building your Website and App

-Having your website is a great idea first up.
+Having your own restaurant’s website is a great idea first up.
 Being overly dependent on online aggregators is not good as you want to get a good chunk of orders directly.
 Commission-free.
 Your own website and app will also help you brand yourself

 Building a Loyal customer base quickly